 Not Many People Realize These 9 Little Known Haunted Places In Michigan Exist

-Halloween is long over, but that doesn’t mean you have to stop being spooked.
+You know, it might not be Halloween all year round like we might wish it was, but that’s not to say you can’t love getting a little freaked out all the time, right?
 Michigan is home to plenty of frightening places that are often said to be haunted.
 Whether you’ve heard of these creepy sites or not, one thing is for sure: your skin is about to crawl.

 Did these Michigan ghost stories spook or surprise you?
 Are we forgetting any other haunted spots in Michigan?
 Tell us your stories in the comments.

 Where are some interesting abandoned places in Michigan?

 Lucky for those of us who love urbex (urban exploration or, in other words, exploring abandoned places), Michigan is a great state for it.
 There are plenty of interesting, unusual, and sometimes straight-up spooky abandoned places peppered all over the state.
 Some of our favorites include the always-eerie Sugar Loaf Ski Lodge, in Cedar, which was abandoned in 2000 and is always worth a gander.
 Of course, you can only view this one from the outside; to enter is considered trespassing.
 However, it’s an interesting look at what life once was a little over two decades ago now (seriously, 2000 was more than 20 years ago).
 Plenty of buildings in Detroit have been retaken by nature, and they’re always a sight to see.
 For example, there’s the old Pontiac Silverdome, as well as Southwestern High School.
 These places always seem to offer a glimpse into the past.